AI for Manufacturing Companies

 Manufacturing margin lives in the data your systems already collect

 Most manufacturers have more process data than they act on.
-Sensor readings that never get analysed, quality records that inform reports but not decisions, production history that sits in a database without informing the next plan.
-AI is the tool that converts that existing data into decisions: when to schedule maintenance, which units to reject, how to set parameters to maximise yield.
+Sensor readings that never get analyzed.
+Quality records that feed reports but not decisions.
+Production history that sits in a database without shaping the next plan.
+AI turns that existing data into decisions: when to schedule maintenance, which units to reject, how to set parameters for the best yield.

 What we build